S

 Ingredients

-• 1 package thawed Phyllo dough sheets (you only need about 30 sheets)
+• 1 package Phyllo dough sheets thawed

 • 1 package frozen spinach thawed, squeezed of water